 Column 19 displays the symbols spread in pips.

 The dashboard will be updated so that functionality and useability remain current and the software functions flawlessly.

 However, major functional and display upgrades will be limited because the MT5 version will likely be used for this purpose.

 Over several months the MT4 Dash is very likely to be phased out however, this could take up to a few years, no-one really knows.

 The purpose of the Dash is to quickly identify several symbols worthy of additional analysis (economic, fundamental, political and technical).

-Entries may be taken from any of these signals but shoud comply with the guidelines outlined in Post 1.
+Entries may be taken from any of these signals but should comply with the guidelines outlined throughout all of the material of Post 1.

 I hope the Dashboard is useful and if traders have suggestions for improvements please post them to the thread and I will consider them.